 Who needs a website?

-By now you must have realized that doing business the traditional way, i.e. without a website, simply cannot yield the kind of profits that you would make if you had a website.
-A website can take your business to a broader audience in the quickest and most effective way available today.
+By now you must have realized that doing business the traditional way, i.e. without a website, simply cannot yield the kind of profits that you would make if you have a website.
+A website can take your business to a broader audience in the quickest and most effective way possible.

 It can be particularly beneficial if you’re about to start your business and want to promote your products or services even before you launch them.
 Building a website means you are going to need a content management system (CMS), a platform through which you’ll have full control of your website.

 As things go, choosing a CMS can be the deciding factor for your business and you can’t make mistakes with that.
 And to that end, I’d like to tune in to the benefits of WordPress to show you how it can be a great CMS for your business.